22Gz: Career

 22Gz released his first mixtape with Atlantic, The Blixky Tape, in July 2019.
 His follow-up mixtape Growth & Development was released on April 10, 2020, and was co-produced by London-based drill producer Ghosty.
 Torsten Ingvaldsen of Hypebeast praised the mixtape, stating, 22Gz has "riotous energy, bringing forth aggressive lyrics and militant deliveries that continue to sculpt out his fast-paced rise".

 Legal controversies

 In 2014, he was charged with conspiracy to commit murder, however the charges were dropped.
 22Gz spent five months in jail in 2017 on second-degree murder charges related to a shooting in Miami, however these were later dropped.
 22Gz recorded a Facebook Live video from an NYPD holding cell in 2018.

-In 2019, Alexander, along with four other New York rappers including Casanova, Pop Smoke, Sheff G, and Don Q, were removed from the Rolling Loud concert.
+In 2019, Alexander, along with Casanova, Pop Smoke, Sheff G, and Don Q, was removed from the Rolling Loud concert.
 NYPD cited "a higher risk of violence" if the artists were to perform.
-He has beefed with the "Woo's" including rappers like Pop Smoke and Fivio Foreign.

 On June 12, 2022, 22Gz was arrested in New York City on attempted murder charges over a March shooting in which three people were injured.
 He was released on $500,000 bail four days later.